top of page

-Is registering online recommended?
+Is registering online necessary?
 Yes.
-Walk-ins are welcome, but classes do sell out.
+Please create an online profile before attending your first class.
 Online reservations also allow instructors to appropriately set up for classes.

 Can I ride if I am a beginner?
 Yes!
 Your instructor will remind you to pace yourself.
 With dedication and discipline, your strength and stamina will increase and the workout will improve every time.
 First timer?
 Please arrive 10-15 minutes before class begins.

 What is indoor group rowing and how will I benefit?
 Rowing is a strength-endurance sport.
 One of the few non-weight bearing, low-impact sports that exercise all of the major muscle groups, including quadriceps, latissimus dorsi, gluteals and core stabilizers.
 Rowing improves cardiovascular endurance and muscular strength.
 For runners and other endurance athletes, rowing enhances your training in an amazing way!
 It's a great calorie burn (500-750 calories per hour).